juanluisrto/catfit/README.md

 The idea is to assign an axis in `R^k` to each of the labels and find a curve/surface which transforms `X` into `R^k`, such that the coordinate with maximum absolute value of each point corresponds with the axis assigned to the label of that point.

-For example if a point in X is labelled as "A" and we have assign this label to the "Z" axis, the point would ideally get mapped to (2,-3,4), for example, where the value of the "Z" coordinate is higher.
+For example if a point in X is labelled as "A" and we have assign this label to the "Z" axis, the point could possibly get mapped to (2,-3,4), where the value of the "Z" coordinate is higher.

- with in order to classify each point

 The parametrization for a single feature `t` is defined like this: